docker/docs/ee/ucp/interlock/architecture.md

 service starts running on a worker node, and two replicas of the Interlock-proxy service run on worker nodes.

-## Routing lifecycle
+## Deployment lifecycle

 By default layer 7 routing is disabled, so an administrator first needs to enable this service from the UCP web UI.

+Once that happens:

-Once that happens, UCP creates the `ucp-interlock` overlay network.
-Then the `ucp-interlock` service starts and attaches to the Docker socket and the overlay network that was created.
+1. UCP creates the `ucp-interlock` overlay network.
+2. UCP deploys the `ucp-interlock` service and attaches it both to the Docker socket and the overlay network that was created.
 This allows the Interlock service to use the Docker API.
 That's also the reason why this service needs to run on a manger node.

-The `ucp-interlock` service then starts the `ucp-interlock-extension` service and attaches it to the `ucp-interlock` network.
+3. The `ucp-interlock` service starts the `ucp-interlock-extension` service and attaches it to the `ucp-interlock` network.
 This allows both services to communicate.

-The `ucp-interlock-extension` then generates a configuration to be used by the proxy service.
-By default the proxy service is NGINX, so this service generates a standard NGING configuration.
+4. The `ucp-interlock-extension` generates a configuration to be used by the proxy service.
+By default the proxy service is NGINX, so this service generates a standard NGINX configuration.

-Finally, the `ucp-interlock` service takes this configuration and uses it to start the `ucp-interlock-proxy` service.
+5. The `ucp-interlock` service takes the proxy configuration and uses it to start the `ucp-interlock-proxy` service.

-At this point everything is ready for you to start using this service in your applications.
+At this point everything is ready for you to start using the layer 7 routing service with your swarm workloads.

-You deploy your service and apply labels to it describing how the proxy service should route traffic to that service.
-Once this happens, the `ucp-interlock-extension` service generates a new configuration based on those labels and forwards it to the `ucp-interlock` service, which in turn uses this to redeploy the `ucp-interlock-proxy` with the new settings.
+## Routing lifecycle

+Once the layer 7 routing service is enabled, you apply specific labels to your swarm services.
+The labels define the hostnames that are routed to the service, the ports used, and other routing configurations.

+Once you deploy a swarm service with those labels:

+1. The `ucp-interlock` service is monitoring the Docker API for events and publishes the events to the `ucp-interlock-extension` service.
+2. That service in turn generates a new configuration for the proxy service, based on the labels you've added to your services.
+3. The `ucp-interlock` service takes the new configuration and reconfigures the `ucp-interlock-proxy` to start using it.

-This all happens in milliseconds and with rolling updates, so that service is never disrupted for incoming traffic.
+This all happens in milliseconds and with rolling updates.
+Even though services are being reconfigured, users won't notice it.

 {% endif %}